-Discover Christ Church! aims to become a thriving community hub for the people of Bradford on Avon that is fit for the 21st century.
+Discover Christ Church!
+Christ Church aims to become a thriving community hub for the people of Bradford on Avon that is fit for the 21st century.
 The funds for this community project to explore, restore and celebrate the heritage of this fine Victorian landmark building began on 17 April 2023.
 A big thank you to The National Lottery Heritage Fund for a grant of £239,761, together with generous contributions, donations and grants from the Bradford on Avon Preservation Trust and the Pilgrim Trust/Church Care, our community and Parochial Church Council, our own fund-raising events and members of our congregation.
 Bradford on Avon Town Council has awarded a £2,000 Environment Grant award towards improving the biodiversity of the churchyard.
 And huge thanks to all of Christ Church’s School’s Year 5 pupils whose ideas underpinned our application.
-The Community Outreach Officer and Project Coordinator for the Discover Christ Church! project began work on 17 April 2023 for a two-year period.
+The Community Outreach Officer and Project Coordinator for the Discover Christ Church! project began work on 17 April 2023 for a two-year period (with careful use of the funds, it has been possible for these activities to be extended into the end of 2025.

 Coronation day on 8th May 2024 saw us celebrate with a community fun day with a plant stall outside and stalls, games, teas and a raffle inside the church.
 Brave soft toys took the Teddy Zip Wire from the tower room to the end of the central aisle.
 Result?
 Just over £1,000 towards the toilets and kitchen.
-July 2024 saw us reach 86% of the funds needed, and April 2025 reaching our target.
+Another community day in July 2025 nearing our target and by the end of August 2025 we were able to contract a building firm to start work at the end of September.
+By erecting a temporary wire mesh fence dividing the nave into two halves, we were able to continue using the church for services and activities, and watch the builders at work during the week.

 Can you help?